 Train your dog, using treats, and then once trained and you’re comfortable then attempt going out on water.
 Start shallow as your dog may get scared the first time.

-Choosing the Best Dog Kayak or Best Dog Kayak Attachments depends on the size of your dog.
+Choosing the Best kayak for you and your dog depends on the size of your dog.
 Kayak dimensions must allow for a little extra room for your dog.
 Dogs like to move around and can take a while to get comfortable.
 Ensure that there is room to allow this.

 The kayaks width is also important.
 Standing dogs need to be able to do so comfortably and not slip or slide.
 They should be able to stand still on the kayak without falling out.